 • Casual Clothes - for when out of the saddle

 • Water Bottle - it's very important to drink a lot of water when it's hot, especially when doing physical activities

 • Raincoat - it is always a wise idea to pack a waterproof/ windproof jacket!

 • Personal Items - toiletries, any medicines you require and please be sure to take inset repellent and plenty of sun cream

 • Camera and Spare Batteries/Charger - an absolute must!
 It is also a good idea to take a camera case you can strap around your waist or onto a belt for whilst you are riding

 • A copy of your passport

-This ride has set dates which can be confirmed online.
+This is an 8 day/7 night programme with 6 days riding on set dates which can be confirmed online.
 Please let us know if you wish to book another date, we can confirm new dates on request for 4 or more riders between February and November.